My clients often ask about shareholders agreements – whether it is a good idea to create one, how best to do so, and when to put one in place.

 Putting a new shareholders agreement in place requires the approval of all company owners.

-Note that the agreement is private between the shareholders.
+Note that the agreement is private between the existing shareholders.
 The directors do not have any involvement (unless they are also owners), and the agreement is not required to be filed publicly (such as at Companies House).

 We find that the following process works well.